tonyputi/runitonce/README.md

 ## Preface

 The purpose of the assignement is to create a bunch of api to manage the player wallets and a frontend application that will consume that apis.
-More info at [assignment-202107.docx](./assignment-202107.docx)
+More info can be found [here](./assignment-202107.docx)

 I know that it is possible to use custom authentication solution but why we have to reinvent the wheel when `Laravel` is already providing many ways to authenticate a user via SPA and consume REST APIs safely?
 So I decided to use